tungstenfabric/website/Tungsten-Fabric-Architecture.md

 ## Service Chains {#service-chains}

 A service chain is formed when a network policy specifies that traffic between two networks has to flow through one or more network services, (e.g. firewall, TCP-proxy, load-balancer, …) , also termed Virtual Network Functions (VNF).
 The network services are implemented in VMs which are identified in Tungsten Fabric as services which are then included in policies.
-Tungsten Fabric supports service chains in both OpenStack and vCenter environments.
-A simple service chain between two VMs is shown in below.
+Tungsten Fabric supports service chains in both OpenStack and VMware vCenter environments.
+A simplified view of the routes that implement a service chain between two VMs is shown in below (in the actual Tungsten Fabric implementation, special "service" VRFs contain the routes through the service chain).

 ![](images/TFA_service_chain.png)